Skip to content

 Type Conversion

-Use the as!T template to convert a var to a specific D type:
+Use the as!T template to convert a var to a specific D type.
+If the conversion is impossible, it returns the default value for that type (T.init).

 import ddn.var;